Motiravan Kangali: Writing career

-Motiravan Kangali freed the religious places of Gond Koitur from the occupation of Hindus.
+Motiravan Kangali contributed to the freedom of the religious places of Gond Koitur from the occupation of Hindus.
 The Hindus established their deities in exchange for the Gond ancestors.
-Dr. Kangali also worked on this subject and by writing many books in the common public, he brought the truth of these Goddess places to everyone.
+Dr. Kangali also worked on this subject and by writing many books in the common public, informing of these Goddess places to everyone.
 Some of them wrote small books about important goddess places such as Bamleshwari Dai of Dongargarh, Danteshwari Dai of Bastar, Tilaka Dai of Korodigarh and Kankali Dai of Chandagarh.
-There is a great need to further their work in the field of Gondi philosophy culture.
-If this work is not done quickly, the cultural awakening in Gondwana will soon go into a dormancy.

-In order to establish and promote Gondi philosophy and religion (Koya Punem), he envisaged the Bhumka (Purohit) federation and began its propaganda, which was later handed over to Tirumal Ravan Shah Invati and got himself busy writing.
+To establish and promote Gondi philosophy and religion (Koya Punem), he envisaged the Bhumka (Purohit) federation and began its propaganda, which was later handed over to Tirumal Ravan Shah Invati and got himself busy writing.
 Today the Bhumka Mahasangh is active in establishing and promoting Koya Punem by training its roles in other states including Maharashtra, Chhattisgarh, Uttar Pradesh and Madhya Pradesh.

 Kangali's book Gondi Punamdarshan was a chronicle of the cultural history of Gondwana (the land of the Gonds).
-His wife Chandralekha Kangali, a sociologist and scholar in her own right, collaborated with him on this and other works of his.
+His wife Chandralekha Kangalis, a sociologist and scholar in her own right, collaborated with him on this and other works of his.
 He did many things in the field of Gondi language and also gave his full support and cooperation in getting Gondi recognized at the national level.
-But look at the misfortune that such an ancient language, which is in crores of speakers, which has its own beautiful grammar and script, is being ignored by the Government of India and even after so many struggles and movements, Gondi language is not found in the eighth schedule of India Is getting.
+But look at the misfortune that such an ancient language, which is in crores of speakers, which has its own beautiful grammar and script, is being ignored by the Government of India and even after so many struggles and movements, Gondi languages is not found in the eighth schedule of India Is getting.

 Kangali's Pari Kupar Lingo Gondi Darshan was an outcome of his research on Gond Punem, a philosophical framework created by Pari Kupar Lingo.
 The book also provides a narrative of the conflict between indigenous residents and the Aryans.

 Kangali had also researched possible links between Dravidian languages and the as-yet undeciphered Indus script.
 When Kangali inspected 22 painted characters discovered in the mid-1990s in Hampi, he interpreted five of them as similar to Gondi characters.

 Motiravan Kangali was very concerned about the Gondi language.
 He used to say that no language can be landed inside any culture and if a culture is to be destroyed then destroy its language.
 This is what is happening with the Gondi language in this country.
 If the Gondi language does not exist then the imagination of Gond, Gondwana will become meaningless and the ancient glorious culture and the people who celebrate it will also become extinct one day.
 This is a concern that governments must understand and make efforts to save and groom Gondi language culture.